HHVV88/VV-Linux/README.md

 Once I get an ISO here, I request that (once the time comes) you test it as riggerously as possible, I want you to find every problem you can.
 While again, I cannot force you, do what you want.

 Dec 13, 2025.
 7:54 GMT+8 (Taipei)
 Change of plans, I'm gonna make it an x86 operating system first, but I have yet to aquire that x86 macbook pro, so my start date will be pushed back to at the earliest, next Saturday.
 But you never know, I'm a seventh grader nearing the end of the semester.
 There's a chance that stuff get's pushed back even more because of homework and summatives (finals for each unit, btw, I'm in the IB MYP), and maybe even Christmas.
-Also, I'm thinking of starting a youtube series where I document making this linux distro I have dubbed "Blackcomb".
 If you were wondering, I dubbed thy operating system Blackcomb because of Blackcomb mountain, and project Blackcomb (windows 7).
 Best Regards
 –The Developer–